medcomdk/MedCom-FHIR-Communication/docs/index.md

 [Click here to go to Governance for MedCom Versioning.](/assets/documents/090_Governance-for-MedCom-Versioning.md)

-## 10 Governance for MedCom process of change requests
+## 10 Governance for MedCom process of change requests and improvements

 Change reuests regarding FHIR Messaging **SHALL** be reported through one of the following channels: